RealTrail/realtrail-capstone/README.md

         As a user, I should be able to reset my Username and Password by using Forgot Username and Password link.

 Create Profile:
-        As a user, I should be able to add my phone number,location,upload profile image and choose role event manager or participant.
+        As a user, I should be able to add my phone number,location,upload profile image and choose role event owner or participant.
         After submitting the form I should be redirected to the home page.

 Sign Out: